 Decision-making by Tribunal Members in the exercise of the Tribunal’s jurisdiction occurs in accordance with the statutory powers in the Act.
 The exercise of the Tribunal’s jurisdiction is reviewable by the State Administrative Tribunal.

 This Governance Statement pertains solely to decision-making in the context of administrative decisions arising in the operation of the Tribunal (including its Registry).
 The President is responsible for managing the business of the Tribunal.
-This responsibility derives from the President’s individual statutory powers as well as the President’s power to direct the Registrar in the performance of the Registrar’s functions.
+This responsibility derives from the President’s individual statutory powers as well as the President’s statutory power to direct the Registrar in the performance of the Registrar’s functions.
 Managing the business of the Tribunal includes responsibility for the day-to-day operational functions of the Tribunal (including its Registry).
 This Governance Statement outlines how the President meets these responsibilities.

 Achieving the Tribunal’s mission